Coffee is one of the most popular drinks on the planet.

 Extra dark roast coffee is a type of coffee that has been roasted darker than the normal, average dark roast.
 Extra dark coffees are typically very strong in flavor and can have a somewhat bitter aftertaste.
 They have an oily surface.

-You’ll know that it’s not necessarily a new thing (dark roasting has been around for decades), but it’s becoming more and more popular among coffee lovers these days.
+You'll know that it's not a new phenomenon (dark roasting has been around for decades), but it's gaining popularity among coffee lovers these days.

 What is extra dark roast coffee?